Transform Tools

 The digiKam Liquid Rescale Tool Size Settings

-In this section, it is possible to choose the final size.
-It is advisable to rescale always in one direction at a time.
+It is advisable to always rescale in one direction at a time.
 If both the width and the height are changed, rescaling is performed by default on the width first, then on the height.
 You can also Preserve aspect ratio from the original image.
 Dimensions can be set in pixels (px) or in percents.

 Rescale Percentage